seinecle/mk99/docs/generated-slides/subdir/apis-and-their-business-relevance_temp_slides.md

 The data sent and received can be invoices, webpages, train schedules...

 ==  !
+Contrary to EDIs, a company creating an API can choose to leave its access open (remember that EDIs need the two parties to have a pre-established agreement).

+So that a potential client interested in using the API of a company can set it up in a couple of clicks, instead of waiting weeks or months before a contract is signed and the EDI is setup.

+==  !

+(Saying that APIs are open does not mean an absence of security: communication through APIs can easily be identified and crypted, as needed).

+==  !
 Another difference between APIs and EDIs is that APIs use the Web to transfer data, using the same route as the webpages you load in your browsers.
 This is why APIs are called "web services", or "web APIs".

 Two popular API conventions emerged and competed for popularity: